-Portion 111 of 304 Matjesfontein is accessible the via Road P0394 (Main Road) / Keurboomstrand Road aligned north of the proposed Site.
-Access to the site is easily obtained as the Whale Haven Estate paved internal road to drive accessible via a security gate off the P0394 into the estate.
+Portion 195 of 304 Matjesfontein is accessible via the Provincial Road P0394 (Main Road) / Keurboomstrand Road aligned north of the proposed Site.
+Access to the site, on the far eastern side of the Estate, is easily obtained via the internal paved road of the Whale Haven Estate, accessible via a security gate off the P0394 into the estate.
+As mentioned above, the existing paved driveway onto Portion 195/304 directly above, as well as the existing retained lawn area on the north-western corner of the property, will be converted into the new driveway, providing access into the first-floor double garage of the new house.